 Roger Geller has been the City of Portland’s bicycle coordinator for over 30 years.
 For most of that time he worked for a city that was a leader in his field.
 That’s not the case anymore and Geller has a plan to put Portland back on top.

 In 1997, early in Geller’s career, Portland was the first American city to add color (blue) to bike lanes.
 11 years later Portland was still an innovator, becoming the first US city to install bike boxes in 2008.
-Our work Then we layered something even greater on top of infrastructure accolades: the best bike culture in the world.
+Then we layered something even greater on top of infrastructure accolades: the best bike culture in the world.

 Between 2007 and 2014 Portland was one of the greatest cycling cities in the world.
 What we lacked in ridership and bikeway infrastructure compared to great northern European capitols, we made up for with a cultural milieu so steeped in cycling it was the envy of Dutch planners and its tendrils reached anyone who spent time here.
 Industry, events, political support, economic development, advocacy groups, racing, media — the influence of biking was everywhere!